Chapter 10:

 Rei’s steps faltered.

 “Don’t!”
 Akira grabbed his arm, firm but worried.
+“It’s probably a trap.
+Ignore it!”

-“But… what if it’s real?”
+“But what if it’s real?”
 Rei’s voice trembled.

 “Remember, the watch will teleport people with HP below 20%.
 They’re be safe,” Akira said firmly.

-“But… what if they get hurt before that?”
+“and what if they get hurt before that?”
 Rei’s heart pounded.

 Itsuki shrugged, eyes cold.